 Indoors plants can also be taken care of with a little forethought.
 Large container plants should be watered well before you leave and if the plant can be moved, place it away from the windows so it will not dry out.
 You can put small plants in the bathtub after they’ve been well watered.
 The coolness of the bathroom will help retain moisture.
 Do not leave plants standing in water.

 Visit your local Sloat Garden Center location for a variety of watering devices to help keep plants moist while you are away.
-We recommend the Plant Nanny, Scheurich water dispensers, and DriWater products.
+We recommend the Plant Nanny and Scheurich water dispensers.